 Image credit: @shesells.seashells.sg

 French desserts are known to be dainty and light, and madeleines embody just that.
 They may not be very common to find in Singapore, but this homebaker is putting them on the map.
-She Sells Seashells makes unique flavours all the time, and you can get a taste of everything from matcha and earl grey, to yuzu, salted caramel, orange fig and espresso.
+She Sells Seashells makes unique flavours all the time, and you can get a taste of unique flavour combos like matcha and yuzu or French earl grey and salted caramel.

 6. Bitten & Co – chocolate lava cookies